 Equivalent units of production – weighted average method

-Definition and explanation of the concept of equivalent units
+Definition and concept of equivalent units

 Equivalent units = 800 units × 50%